clane9/Brainmarks/README.md

 python -m brainmarks.main_logistic brainlm_vitmae_111m patch aabc_sex
 ```

+`representation` selects which embedding type the model exposes to the head: `cls`, `reg` (registers), or `patch`.
 Pass `--help` to either command to see the full list of available models and datasets.
 Use `--config` to pass a YAML config file and `--overrides key=value` for per-run overrides.

 ```bash
 # e.g.